Doridian/NetDAQ/PROTOCOL.md

 ### Configuration command payload (0x00000081)

-Packet always has total length of 2508 (0x09CC), 30 channels always present, padded with null-bytes if needed
+Packet always has total length of 2508 (0x09CC), 30 channels always present, followed by all equations, padded with null-bytes if needed

 #### General config
 ```